mp-se/kegmon2/docs/_sources/index.rst.txt

 HX711
 *****

-For the ADC (HX711 board), the Purple or Red variants are recommended, as the project's PCB is designed for their pinout.
-Green boards have a different pinout and are not compatible.
+For the ADC (HX711 board), use a module whose pinout matches the controller PCB.
+The firmware measures whether each detected HX711 is operating at 10 or 80 samples per second; it does not require a particular sampling-rate variant.

 .. image:: images/hx711-options.png
   :width: 800
   :alt: HX711 boards

-Note: Inexpensive green HX711 boards cannot be used, as they do not support the 80 samples per second mode required for effective filtering.
+Verify the module's pinout and wiring before powering the controller.
+A module that does not respond during startup leaves that scale disabled.

 Temperature Sensor
 ******************